-Every Tuesday I eat lunch with our Children’s Ministry Pastor, Steve Adams.
+Every Tuesday I eat lunch with our Children’s Ministry Pastor.
 I do it for three reasons…He’s a good friend, an extremely strategic thinker and every youth pastor needs to be in cahoots with the Children’s Pastor.

 Last week, while I chewed on a bun-less chili burger (Yes, chili burgers are totally healthy if you exclude the bun), Steve shared three key questions he asks about his ministry on a regular basis.
 Pretty simple stuff, really, but I suddenly realized It had been a while since I asked these types of questions myself….and I think they are worth asking!

 * Why Does Our Ministry Exist?
 This probably isn’t one you need to ask over and over, but have you ever asked it?
 Knowing why your ministry exists helps determine just about every other decision you make.